-1.0 EXPLAINING THE MID YEAR REVIEW 1.01 The Council has nominated the Governance and Audit Committee to be responsible for ensuring effective scrutiny of the treasury management strategy and policies.
+1.0 EXPLAINING THE MID YEAR REPORT 1.01 The Council has nominated the Governance and Audit Committee to be responsible for ensuring effective scrutiny of the treasury management strategy and policies.
 The Governance and Audit Committee has previously agreed to include treasury management as a standing item on each quarterly agenda to receive an update.
 1.02 On 16 th February 2021, the Council approved the Treasury Management Strategy 2021/22, following the recommendation of the Cabinet and consideration by the Audit Committee.

 Treasury Management Mid-Year Report 2021/22 1.03 The draft Treasury Management Mid-Year Report for 2021/22 is attached as Appendix 1 for review.
-As required by the Council's Financial Procedure Rules, this review will be reported to the Cabinet and Council.
+As required by the Council's Financial Procedure Rules, this review has been reported to Governance and Audit Committee on 17 th November 2021 and will be reported to Council on 25 th January 2022.
 Summary of Key Points 1.04 The economic recovery from the coronavirus pandemic continued to dominate the first half of the financial year.
 The Bank of England have maintained the base rate at 0.1% since March this year, and the potential use of negative interest rates has not been ruled out.
 In the light of recent meetings of the Monetary Policy Committee, the Council's treasury advisor Arlingclose expects the Bank Rate to rise slightly in the short-term but continue to remain relatively low in the longer-term.
 1.05 One PWLB loan of £0.582m was taken out during the period and was on-lent to NEW Homes, the Council's wholly owned subsidiary, to fund the building of affordable homes in Flintshire.
 The Council continues to regularly review the position on its long-term borrowing requirement in conjunction with Arlingclose.
 Short term borrowing was undertaken as necessary in accordance with the 2021/22 borrowing strategy.
 The average interest rate for short-term borrowing undertaken in the period was 0.09%.
 Section 4 provides more information on borrowing and debt management during the period.
 1.06 Interest rates on investments have been very low throughout the period, the average rate of return for the period being 0.013%.
 Section 5 of the report provides more information on the Council's investments.
 1.07 The treasury function has operated fully within the limits detailed in the Treasury Management Strategy 2021/22.
-Treasury Management 2021/22 - Quarter 2 update 1.08 Investments Update A statement setting out the Council's investments as at 30 th September 2021 is attached at Appendix 2.
-The investment balance at this time was £16.5m, spread across 7 counterparties.
-The average interest rate for the period was 0.01%.
-1.09 Borrowing Update Appendix 3 shows the Council's long term borrowing as at 30 th September 2021.
-The total amount of loans outstanding was £288.2m with an average interest rate payable of 4.61%.
-No long term borrowing was arranged during the quarter.
-Appendix 4 shows the Council's short term borrowing as at 30 th September 2021.
-The total amount of loans outstanding was £17.0m with an average interest rate payable of 0.02%.
+1.08 Treasury management advisory services - tender In September 2021 Arlingclose Ltd were reappointed as the Council's advisors for a period of 3 years, following a competitive tendering exercise.
+This period can be extended a further 2 years as per the contract terms to September 2026.